 Deciphering interior design and decorating terms is only half the battle in understanding apartment listings in Moscow.
 You become somewhat of a history buff to visualize the types of buildings that house Moscow’s apartments.

-Moscow’s residential properties range from flats in 19th-century buildings that housed Tsarist institutions and members of the aristocracy to apartments in Soviet- and post-Soviet era structures that differ widely in both type and quality.
+Moscow’s residential properties, which are historical landmarks in and of themselves, range from flats in 19th-century buildings that housed Tsarist institutions and members of the aristocracy to apartments in Soviet- and post-Soviet era structures that differ widely in both type and quality.

 Moscow’s small mansions